-The source of information (i and ii) inform on systemic toxicity, but restricted to haematology, clinical chemistry and organ weight and histopathology of non-reproductive organs from 5 and 15 P0 parental animals/sex/group (source i and ii respectively).
+The sources of information (i.) and (ii.) inform on systemic toxicity, especially haematology, clinical chemistry and organ weight and histopathology of non-reproductive organs from 5 and 15 P0 parental animals/sex/group (source i. and ii. respectively).

 However, it does not cover all relevant and essential aspects as defined above.
 In particular, there is no information on systemic toxicity from F1 generation, such as clinical signs, body weights, haematology, clinical chemistry, organs weights and histopathology of non-reproductive organs in adulthood.
 Therefore, the information on systemic toxicity is not complete and no conclusions on the systemic toxicity and its relationship with reproductive toxicity can be made.